 - 3. The Intersection Type dropdown will now become editable.
-Select MUT with TWSC and click Yes on the confirmation pop-up message. - 4.
-Return to the Alternative group box to attach the upstream and downstream stop-controlled intersection files, which are created in the TWSC module.
+Select 'MUT with TWSC' and click 'Yes' on the confirmation pop-up message.
+By selecting this, the demand will be updated for the center intersection of the MUT and will be used for further analysis. - 4.
+Return to the Alternative group box to attach the upstream and downstream stop-controlled intersection (.xtw) files, which are created in the TWSC module.

-Interchanges Alternative Segment Interchange Intersection Alternative Intersection Segment 1 Segment 2 Interchange Type Diamond ooginonii 1 oognon z Intersection Type MUT with TW · Free-Flow Speed, mph 50.0 50.0 EDTT Data Length ft 000 000 50.57 (S. 1 Upstream Downstream Conger, re 800 800 a.
+a.
 If these files have not been created, open the TWSC module and code the upstream/downstream crossovers.
 Note: TWSC crossover junctions should only have major street through lanes and a single major street U-Turn coded.
 Streets will not accept files coded differently.
 The image below presents a sample downstream crossover configuration for an East-West arterial with an EB forward direction specified in Streets.
 Keep in mind that the upstream/downstream TWSC files created should be relative to the forward direction specified in Streets.
+For example, when creating a file for the EB direction, the upstream intersection is the intersection to the west of the MUT and the downstream intersection is the intersection to the east of the MUT.